allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 In theory, using Binary Search Tree for running our queries looks fine.
 Its time complexity (when searching) is $$ O(log
 n) $$, [same as B-tree](https://en.wikipedia.org/wiki/B-tree).
 However, in practice, this data structure needs to work on actual hardware.
-An index must be stored somewhere on the computer.
+An index must be stored somewhere on your machine.

-The Computer has three places where the data may be stored:
+The computer has three places where the data can be stored:

 - CPU caches
 - RAM (memory)